cbo2/whetherornot/README.md

 desired destination in advance and then change the date to better align with your weather desires.
 So, the idea is __**whether or not**__ you shoud go to that destination on a given date __or switch it to another date__.
 A little play on words.....yes, we know the difference between weather and whether ;-)

+** NOTE**
+While I a plan to deploy to heroku and have a url available to use the app, until that happens if you would like to run it localhost you can download the project and then run: python manage.py runserver

 # technologies
 - python
 - django